pagkly/Zed/Investopedia4/Law Of Large Numbers Definition.md

 ### Key Takeaways

--   The law of large numbers states that an observed sample average from a large sample will be close to the true population average and that it will get closer the larger the sample.
+-   The law of large numbers states that an observed sample average from a large sample [[Will|will]] be close to the true population average and that it will get closer the larger the sample.
--   The law of large numbers does not guarantee that a given sample, especially a small sample, will reflect the true population characteristics or that a sample which does not reflect the true population will be balanced by a subsequent sample.
+-   The law of large numbers does not guarantee that a given sample, especially a small sample, [[Will|will]] reflect the true population characteristics or that a sample which does not reflect the true population will be balanced by a subsequent sample.
--   In business, the term "law of large numbers" is sometimes used in a different sense to express the relationship between scale and growth rates.
+-   In business, the term "law of large numbers" is sometimes used in a different sense to express the relationship between scale and [[Growth Rates|growth rates]].

 ## Understanding the Law of Large Numbers